aarpitdubey/resume/google/bi/README.md

 1. Around 4'O clock to 5'O clock the rides are maximum
 2. Maximum rides are going to happened in 5 pm in evening time.
-3. Traffic would maximum around 5 pm and minimum at 4 Am.
+3. Profit would maximum around 5 pm and minimum at 4 Am.
-4. Around 2 Am to 4 Am the traffic or rides are minimum.
+4. Around 2 Am to 4 Am the profit or rides are minimum.
 5. Minimum rides are going to happened in 4 Am in morning time